Radhesh20/Radhesh20/README.md

 💡 I love solving problems that I find interesting, whether that means building a web app for a business idea or creating custom software for games like Genshin Impact.

-💻 Honing my problem-solving skills with Java + DSA to build a strong logical foundation.
+💻 Honing my problem-solving skills with Java, Python, & DSA to build a strong logical foundation.

-✍️ As a script and story writer (Ashen Everwrite), I bring a narrative-driven approach to development, focusing on user journeys and compelling experiences.
+✍️ I bring a narrative-driven approach to development, a skill I sharpen through my creative writing as Ashen Everwrite.

 ---